ibm-cloud-docs/event-notifications/en-smtp-configurations.md

     * A valid Reply-To email ID is required to receive information about rejected or bounced emails.
     * Well-formatted Email content is required to prevent emails from being classified as Spam at the recipient's end.
 Emails that are not well-formatted (i.e., not in HTML) can result in Email Service Providers classifying the emails as Spam.

-    Upon filling out answers to the aforementioned questions, users have 2 methods to request for the enablement of SMTP interface Event Notifications verification:
+    Upon filling out answers to the aforementioned questions, users have to request for the enablement of SMTP interface Event Notifications verification via Support Ticket:

-    1. Via Support Ticket:
     1. From the {{site.data.keyword.cloud_notm}} console menu bar, click the **Help** icon > **Support center**.
     1. From the Contact support section, click **Create a case**.
     1. Select under `Category`, `Topic` as Event Notifications and `Subtopic` as Others
     1. Under `Subject` add **Requesting for the Opt Out feature for the Custom Domain Email destination**
     1. In the 'Description' section firstly provide IBM Cloud Event Notifications instance id, region in which instance is created, and a DKIM Name which is in the format of `{{uuid}}._domainkey.{{domain}}`
     1. Later, please include responses to the aforementioned questionnaire.
     1. Add **Attachments** if you want to provide more evidences supporting your answers
     1. Add required email Ids in the **Watchlist** section.
 And to know more about other options while creating a support case refer [here](https://{DomainName}/docs/get-support?topic=get-support-open-case){: external}.

-    2. Via opening a new issue in the IBM Cloud Event Notifications [Adopters repository](https://github.ibm.com/Notification-Hub/adopters/issues)
-        1. Open a new Issue named as `SMTP Configuration Event Notifications Verification`
-        2. In the description provide IBM Cloud Event Notifications instance id, region in which instance is created, and a DKIM Name which is in the format of `{{uuid}}._domainkey.{{domain}}`
-        3. Later, please include responses to the aforementioned questionnaire.
-        4. Add **Attachments** if you want to provide more evidences supporting your answers

 Some of the common verification issues could be:

 1. Ensure that the domain name is spelled correctly.
 2. Verify that the DNS record for the domain is updated correctly, including SPF/DKIM values.
-3. In rare cases, DNS propagation may take up to 72 hours to be updated across the internet.
+3. DNS propagation may take up to 72 hours to be updated across the internet.

 It's worth noting that we perform periodic checks on the SPF and DKIM TXT records of the domain provided.
 To ensure uninterrupted email delivery, we recommend keeping the records inserted in the DNS even after verifying them once.
 If the SPF or DKIM fails in the periodic check, we will suspend email sending.
 {: note}